Lisbon massacre

-The Lisbon massacre started on Sunday, 19 April 1506 in Lisbon when a crowd of church-goers attacked and killed several persons in the congregation whom they suspected were Jews.
-The violence escalated into a city-wide, anti-semitic riot that killed as many as 4,000 "new Christians" (Jews that had been forcibly converted to Christianity).
+The Lisbon massacre started on Sunday, 19 April 1506 in Lisbon when a crowd of churchgoers attacked and killed several people in the congregation whom they suspected were Jews.
+The violence escalated into a city-wide, antisemitic riot that killed between 500 and 4,000 "New Christians" (Cristãos-Novos), the name for Jews who had been forcibly converted to Christianity.

 Background

-When King Manuel I took the throne in 1495 he liberalized the status of Jews who had been held in virtual slavery.
+When King Manuel I took the throne in 1495, he liberalized the status of Jews who had been held in virtual slavery.
 In 1496, under pressure from the Catholic Monarchs of Spain, he ordered all Jews to either accept baptism or leave the country.
-However, Manuel did not want to lose an important and productive part of the population, so in 1497, before the deadline for their departure, he had all Jews converted by royal decree.
+King Manuel did not want to lose an important and productive part of the population, so in 1497, before the deadline for their departure, he had all Jews converted by royal decree.
 This included the native Portuguese Jews as well as a sizeable population of Jews who had fled Spain after the Edict of Expulsion in 1492.
 In 1499, Manuel forbade the New Christians to leave the country.

 The original Christian population resented the recent converts.
 They were angered by this new source of economic competition and suspected that many of the converts continued to observe the Jewish faith in secret.
-Despite the king's efforts to maintain the peace, there were occasional outbursts of violence against the New Christians culminating in the Lisbon massacre in 1506.
+Despite the king's efforts to maintain the peace, there were occasional outbursts of violence against the New Christians, culminating in the Lisbon massacre in 1506.